Weardale Way Section 1 (Killhope to Cowshill)

 Description

-From the Lead Mining Centre the routes starts through the main gate out of the car park, following the track upwards around the edge of the forest, past Kidd’s Dam, and over the shoulder of Cowhorse Hill (the highest point on the entire Weardale Way).
-Shortly after the summit it leaves the track for a rough trail helpfully signposted ‘Cowshill’ before passing across the top, and down the flank of Cowhorse Hush, a large scar in the landscape and the first obvious relic of the area’s lead mining industry.
+From the Lead Mining Centre the routes starts westwards, through the main gate.
+It then follows a forestry track around the edge of the plantation, upwards past Kidd’s Dam, and over the shoulder of Cowhorse Hill.
+On beginning the descent, the route leaves the track for a rough trail helpfully signposted ‘Cowshill’, before crossing the marshy ground at the head of Cowhorse Hush (a large scar in the landscape and the first obvious relic of the area’s lead mining industry).